Lande21/RolandeU.github.io/README.md

 - Woke up , I thank GOD, Talked to Roro and Ma:), We are forever grateful for them and all they do to us!
 - Pray and had some H2O, 9:00-5:30p, called my sisters
 - Day 2 /27 PP a solid 8/10, 9.1/10
+- I gotta e-mail MNSU this weekend and Brianna
 - My lyft driver name was zachary from Kenya
 - Drink some more water, Made the bed, and did morning stretch not really
 - First day of work for Papa and he likes it, I only have one day left to work!!